wso2/docs-ei/en/ballerina-integrator/docs/deploy/deploy-on-docker.md

 Deploying your Ballerina code is easier than ever with the growth of containers and container platforms such as Kubernetes.

-Deploying a Ballerina program or service is the process of creating assets that ready the program and service(s) for activation in another runtime, such as Docker Engine, Moby, Kubernetes, or Cloud Foundry.
+Deploying a Ballerina integration service is the process of creating assets that ready the program and service(s) for activation in another runtime, such as Docker Engine, Moby, Kubernetes, or Cloud Foundry.
 The Ballerina compiler is able to generate the necessary artifacts for different deployment annotations based on annotations that decorate the source code, which provide compiler instructions for artifact generation.

 This topic provides instructions on how to deploy your project on [Docker](https://www.docker.com/).
 The project in this case, is the same one you used in the [Quick Start Guide](../../getting-started/quick-start-guide/).